1954 Italian expedition to K2: K2

-The mountain had been spotted in 1856 by the Great Trigonometrical Survey to Kashmir and by 1861 Henry Godwin-Austen had reached the Baltoro Glacier and was able to get a clear view of K2 from the slopes of Masherbrum.
-He could see the descending glacier eventually drained to the Indus River and so the mountain was in the British Empire.
+The mountain had been spotted in 1856 by the Great Trigonometrical Survey to Kashmir, and by 1861 Henry Godwin-Austen had reached the Baltoro Glacier and was able to get a clear view of K2 from the slopes of Masherbrum.
+He could see that the descending glacier eventually drained to the Indus River, so the mountain was in the British Empire.

-The first serious attempt to climb the mountain was in 1902 by a party including Aleister Crowley, later to become notorious as "the Wickedest Man in the World".
+The first serious attempt to climb the mountain was in 1902 by a party including Aleister Crowley, who later became notorious as "the Wickedest Man in the World".
 The expedition examined ascent routes both north and south of the mountain and made best progress up the north-east ridge before they were forced to abandon their efforts.
-Since that time K2 has developed the reputation of being a more difficult mountain to climb than Mount Everest – every route to the summit is tough.
+Since that time, K2 has developed the reputation of being a more difficult mountain to climb than Mount Everest – every route to the summit is tough.
 K2 is farther north than the Himalayan mountains so the climate is colder; the Karakoram range is wider than the Himalayan so more ice and snow is trapped there.

 Before the successful Italian ascent, the expedition that had previously climbed highest on K2 had been the 1939 American Karakoram expedition which reached 27450 ft.

 Previous Italian expeditions in the Baltoro Muztagh Karakoram

-In 1890 Roberto Lerco entered the Baltoro Muztagh region of the Karakoram.
-He reached the foot of K2 and may even have climbed a short way up its south-east spur but he did not leave an account of his journey.
+In 1890, Roberto Lerco entered the Baltoro Muztagh region of the Karakoram.
+He reached the foot of K2 and may even have climbed a short way up its south-east spur, but he did not leave an account of his journey.

-In 1909 the Duke of the Abruzzi expedition again explored various routes before reaching about 6250 m on the south-east ridge before deciding the mountain was unclimbable.
-This route later became known as the Abruzzi Ridge (or Abruzzi Spur) and eventually became regarded as the normal route to the summit.
+In 1909, the Duke of the Abruzzi expedition again explored various routes before reaching about 6250 m on the south-east ridge before deciding the mountain was unclimbable.
+This route later became known as the Abruzzi Ridge (or Abruzzi Spur) and eventually became regarded as the standard route to the summit.

-In 1929 Aimone di Savoia-Aosta, the nephew of the Duke of the Abruzzi, led an expedition to explore the upper Baltoro Glacier, near to K2.
-The geologist on the party was Ardito Desio and he came to feel that there was an Italian claim for attempts on the mountain.
-It was only in 1939 that Desio could interest Italy's governing body for mountaineering, the Club Alpino Italiano (CAI) and then World War II and the Partition of India delayed things further.
-In 1952 Desio travelled to Pakistan as a preliminary for leading a full expedition in 1953 only to discover that the Americans had already booked the single climbing permit for that year.
+In 1929, Aimone di Savoia-Aosta, the nephew of the Duke of the Abruzzi, led an expedition to explore the upper Baltoro Glacier, near to K2.
+The geologist on the party was Ardito Desio, and he came to feel that there was an Italian claim for attempts on the mountain.
+It was only in 1939 that Desio could interest Italy's governing body for mountaineering, the Club Alpino Italiano (CAI), but World War II and the Partition of India delayed things further.
+Later, in 1952, Desio travelled to Pakistan as a preliminary for leading a full expedition in 1953 only to discover that the Americans had already booked the single climbing permit for that year.
 He returned in 1953 with Riccardo Cassin to reconnoitre the lower slopes of K2.
-At that time Cassin was the greatest Italian mountaineer there had been and yet in Desio's report of the reconnaissance Cassin is not mentioned except to say "I had chosen Ricardo Cassin, a climber, to whose travelling expenses the Italian Alpine Club had generously contributed".
+At that time, Cassin was the greatest Italian mountaineer there had been, and yet in Desio's report of the reconnaissance, Cassin is not mentioned except to say "I had chosen Ricardo Cassin, a climber, to whose travelling expenses the Italian Alpine Club had generously contributed".
 It was only after his return to Italy that Desio heard he had been granted the permit for the 1954 summit attempt.